-- 117. The Inquiry found evidence of rape and other sexual abuse at the Kimberley Centre as set out in its case study, Out of Sight, Out of Mind.
+- 117. The Inquiry found evidence of rape and other sexual abuse at Kimberley Centre as set out in the case study.
 Kimberley survivors cowered and cringed if they were approached quickly (the 'Kimberley cringe'), demonstrating long-standing and systemic physical abuse against those in care.
 The Inquiry also found evidence of serious physical assaults against children, young people and adults in care by staff and by peers.
-There was evidence of pervasive neglect including in relation to three choking deaths in the late 1990s, and in relation to the personal care required to maintain the dignity of residents and avoid their humiliation.
-Some residents were subjected to long periods of solitary confinement. - 118.
-The Kimberley Centre was a place of systemic abuse.
+There was evidence of pervasive neglect including in relation to three choking deaths in the late 1990s, 66 and in relation to the personal care required to maintain the dignity of residents and avoid their humiliation.
+Some residents were subjected to long periods of solitary confinement.
+67 - 118.
+Kimberley Centre was a place of systemic abuse.
 Many Kimberley residents were there for life, starting from when they were young children.
 Others resided there for very long periods.
 Many residents were therefore exposed to abuse for a lifetime, or for years and years.
 This abuse would have had a cumulative impact. - 119.
 These matters also give rise to very serious issues of cruel, inhuman or degrading treatment or punishment.